A passion for blue, helicopter rides and a unique approach to Mediterranean beaches

 BL: The Italian beach resorts, especially on the Adriatic coast, might be a bit more packed than the ones in Miami which I have photographed in the US.
-The colours and the patterns on the sun umbrellas are also a bit different.
-In Italy, of course, you'll find that unique Mediterranean vibe whereas in the US it's more of a mix of colours that are less consistant with each other.
+The colors and the patterns on the sun umbrellas are also a bit different.
+In Italy, of course, you'll find that unique Mediterranean vibe whereas in the US it's more of a mix of colors that are less consistant with each other.
 The same applies to the way sun umbrellas are organised on the beach.
 I would say that in Italy you'll find stricter arrangements than the ones in Miami.

 LBH: Have you ever tried filming these beach sceneries ?
 If not, is film a medium you would like to explore ?

 BL: Not yet.
 So far I have completely concentrated on shooting still photos but I am open for everything new and interesting.
 I would be excited to explore this medium should a proper occasion comes up but it's not something I plan to develop in my work for the moment.